 A great page title will impress search engines by its relevance to common search terms.
 It will also attract human visitors with eye-catching solutions to their problems.

 2) Pay Close Attention to H1 Tags

 Also include keywords in H1 tags (your primary header), but make sure your heading flows smoothly without juxtaposing unnatural keywords.
 Shoot for the fine balance between pleasing the Google bot and writing content that's easy on human eyes.

 For instance, "Great Internet Marketing Solutions" might sound a little cliche, whereas "Learn the Internet Marketing Solutions that Drive Real Results" uses the same long tail keyword with a bit more flare.
 Use action verbs to grab people’s attention and aim for somewhere fewer than 70 characters to please searchers and search engines alike.

 URLs are essential to page rank, so use keywords carefully and try to be as succinct as possible.
 You want your file path to indicate what this page is about and you want to use the keywords that sum it up well.

 Finally, you can get your images involved in SEO by making them readable for search engines.
 To do this, edit the images' alt text—basically a description of what's going on in the image (also another great place to sneak in some keywords).
 Just a few descriptive words help Google to understand what's going on in a photo, like "search engine optimization word cloud" for the feature image attached to this post.

 Some Final Words

 So now you know how to optimize your website—sort of.
-Just don’t forget that these are only behind-the-scenes actions designed to get your content picked up by search engines.
-Without great content, you will struggle to generate repeat visits and you might not ever establish credibility as a reliable information source.
-In the end, that’s what search engines and people love to see; it’s the life-blood of internet marketing.
+Just keep in mind that these are only guidelines to enhance already-great content.
+Without great content, you will struggle to generate repeat visits and you might not ever establish credibility as a reliable information source—let's just hope that doesn't happen.
+In the end, helpful, informative content is what search engines and people love to see; it’s the life-blood of digital marketing.